-Chris Fernandez, Ph.D.
 Ann H. Fulmer, M.S., Senior Lecturer Edwin J. Kocinski, M.B.A., Senior Lecturer William H. Kuglich, M.S.
-Chen Lu, Ph.D.
-Kao Lu, Ph.D., M.S.
-Lee-Hsing Lu, M.B.A., Ph.D.
-John Malec, M.A., Senior Lecturer Chang Miao.
-Ph.D., M.B.A Sam Russo, M.S., M.B.A.
+John Malec, M.A., Senior Lecturer Ronald G. Revers, Ph.D., Senior Lecturer Sam Russo, M.S., M.B.A.
 Greg Sellers, Ph.D.
 Bernard Silverman, Ph.D., Senior Lecturer Martin Mark Sowa, M.A., M.B.A.
-Andy Sze, M.B.A., M.S.
 Nathan Patrick Taylor, M.S., M.P.H.
-Christopher Yu, Ph.D.
-James C. Zoda, Ph.D.
-The Lecturers listed are individuals who have been employed as instructors on an as-needed basis, within the last several years, to teach courses at Benedictine University.
+James C. Zoda, Ph.D., Senior Lecturer The Lecturers listed are individuals who have been employed as instructors on an as-needed basis, within the last several years, to teach courses at Benedictine University.
 Instructors listed may not currently be employed by Benedictine University.
 The University is fortunate to be able to provide our students with part-time faculty whose experience, credentials and commitment to education add to the high quality of our resident faculty.
-Overview:

-Information systems professionals face the challenges of providing reliable, accurate and timely information to meet the continuing demands of society's dependence on information technology.
+Overview: Information systems professionals face increasing challenges of providing reliable, accurate and timely information to meet the demands of society's dependence on information technology.
 The Master of Science program in Management Information Systems at Benedictine University has been preparing professionals for rapid advances in technology, intense global competition and more complex business environments for more than twenty-five years.
 The program continues to draw upon Benedictine University's strong undergraduate computer science and computer information systems programs, as well as the strengths of established graduate interdisciplinary accountancy, business, management, and public health programs.
 The program is designed for professionals who understand the strategic value of information resources and the importance of managing these resources throughout an organization.
-Benedictine offers an innovative course of professional graduate study that integrates the body of knowledge in information technology with the student's choice of a concentration, such as Accounting and Financial Systems, Business Administration, Business Analytics, Health Administration, Information Security, Integrated Marketing Communications, Management and Organizational Behavior, Professional Internship, and Project Management.
+Benedictine offers an innovative course of professional graduate study that integrates the body of knowledge in information technology with the student's choice of a concentration, such as Accounting and Financial Systems, Business Administration, Business Analytics, Health Administration, Information Security, Integrated Marketing Communications, Management and Organizational Behavior, Professional Internship and Project Management.
 These concentrations are not only applicable to students' professions, but are also key in broadening students' perspectives.
 By effectively combining management information systems with a concentration, students become technically proficient and able to address issues such as the creative and appropriate application of information technology, the effective management of information technology and the organizational and societal impacts of information technology.
 The program's unique philosophy, integrative teaching methods and commitment to individual development are the basis for the professional achievements of its graduates.
-This approach gives students the unique opportunity to interact with the larger group of graduate students in all of Benedictine's accountancy, business, management, and public health programs.
+This approach gives students the unique opportunity to interact with the larger group of graduate students in all of

+Benedictine's accountancy, business, management, and public health programs.
 The exposure to other students with different talents, experiences and job responsibilities is a key element in each student's development of information technology management skills.
 The educational approach of the program emphasizes practical application of various business management theories and technical tools to a variety of hypothetical and real life information problems.
 Students gain an appreciation of the complexity of challenges associated with the management of information technology through group interaction, comprehensive projects, case analysis, research and active participation in the sharing of individual experience.
 It is through this variety of teaching methods that students are prepared to be leaders in the 21st century.
 Learning Goals for the M.S. in Management Information Systems Program: The learning goals for the program are: